 Love You Till Tuesday (Bowie): included on David's debut album.
 A newly recorded version was released as a single (Deram DM 135) two weeks after the album.
 Both were released on numerous Decca/Deram compilations, until both (including the mono and stereo version of the album version) appeared on the 2010 Deluxe Edition of David Bowie.
 In 1967, a 1'30" excerpt of the single version was included on the German Informationsplatte Liste Oktober 1967 (Telefunken/Decca/RCA/London/Warner Bros MU 115-2).
 The single version appeared on the 1984 Love You Till Tuesday soundtrack without the 'Hearts And Flowers' coda.
+A tape with a session for the debut album, including false starts and studio banter was auctioned at Omega in 2019.
 A demo was released on bootleg single (DREAM DM 135) and several bootleg CDs and Bowie also has sung the song in German.
 A 1967 BBC recording was featured on the "Bowie At The Beeb" program (see Early Works and BBC Performances).
 This session was officially released on the Deluxe Edition of David Bowie.
 The 1969 film Love You Till Tuesday was shot as a promotional film and features a what one could call 'video clip' of the song.

 Lover To The Dawn (Bowie): this demo, a blueprint for 'Cygnet Committee', first appeared in appalling sound quality on the bootleg Naked And Wired (GEMA BOW 005), having being omitted from The Beckenham Oddity (Leisure Records 005).
 An earlier demo, also performed with John Hutchinson, was included on Clareville Grove Demos.
 The bootlegged version was officially released on The Mercury Demos.
 Conversation Piece features both.